Project: Nokor Khmer

 At the time, there were Siam people moving from the North to settle around the lake Norng-Snor sending tribute of dried fishes and the lake water to his (Prah Thong) court regularly.
 (RHNK: Kamboja)

 The passage mentions that some of the Siam people were moving south and settled around Lake Norng-Snor (a Khmer reference to the lake that later seated the Siam's city of Ayudhya).
 They submitted to Prah Thong and sent him tributes of dried fishes and sacred water.
 Evidences show that Kaundinya stayed at Lavo until he was driven out by the Chenla uprising.
 Many legacies of early Khmer culture could be found at Lavo (the lawa's stronghold) to witness the Khmerization of the Siam country.
-One of them was the hair in crew-cut style that was seen widespread among the Lua tribesmen.
+One of them was the hair in crew-cut style that was seen widespread among the Lua tribesmen .
 Known as the "basket's foot" styling in Khmer vogue, the hairstyle was in fact a Khmer tradition and could be seen depicted on the wall of Angkor-Wat.
 After the cut, only the top of the head was left with a few inches of cylindrical shape of hair.
-It was spread to the Siam country during the settlement of Kaundinya at Lavo.
+It was spread to the Siam country during the settlement of Kaundinya Jayavarman at Lavo.
 The tradition started at the early establishment of Khmer Empire when Prah Thong was exiled from Indrapathra.
-According to Khmer tradition it was an act of punishment imposed by king Adityavamsa upon his unruly son, Prah Thong and his entourage.
+According to Khmer tradition the hair cut was an act of punishment imposed by king Adityavamsa upon Prah Thong and his entourage.

 He issued order to have Prah Thong arrested along with all his entourage, have their hair cut for unruly, have their mouths brushed by fire wood three times and be ousted from the kingdom and never have his name heard again.
 The three sons then excused themselves from the court and went on to arrest Prah Thong and his entourage, had their hair cut off for unruly, had their mouth brushed by fire wood three times and exiled from the kingdom by the south of the Aranyadesa.
 (RPNK: Prah Thong)